top of page

 ABOUT US

 In 2016, in partnership with the Fort Churchill Society Children of the American Revolution, we placed three U.S. Flag Retirement bins in Carson City at the Carson City Library, the Carson Flag Store, and Grandma Hattie's Restaurant.
 When Grandma Hattie's closed, the bin was moved to Carson City Hall.
 Between August 2016 and November 2017 we collected more than 2,000 U.S. flags in need of retirement from our community.
 We collaborated with Fort Churchill Society C.A.R. and the City of Carson City to hold a community-wide flag retirement ceremony on November 10, 2017, where tribute was paid to these flags and they were officially retired.
 The ashes of the flags were buried near the veterans section of the Lone Mountain Cemetery.
-We continued to collect flags in retirement bins placed in the Carson City area and ensure their proper retirement up through October 2023.
+We continued to collect flags in retirement bins placed in the Carson City area and ensure their proper retirement through the end of calendar year 2023.

 Our chapter is also a proud sponsor of the Fort Churchill Society Children of the American Revolution.